Amboseli National Park, Kenya - Things to Do in Amboseli National Park

 Getting There

 Amboseli National Park is accessible by both road and air from Nairobi, located approximately 240 kilometers southeast of the capital.
-By road, the journey takes 3-4 hours via Namanga on a mix of tarmac and murram roads, with the final stretch requiring a 4WD vehicle during rainy seasons.
-Several airlines operate daily scheduled flights from Nairobi's Wilson Airport to Amboseli's airstrip, with flight times of 45 minutes.
-Most visitors arrive as part of organized safari packages that include transportation, though self-drive options are available for experienced travelers with appropriate vehicles.
+By road, the journey takes 3-4 hours via the Nairobi-Mombasa highway, turning off at Emali town toward Oloitokitok.
+The road is mostly tarmac with some rough sections near the park.
+By air, several charter companies operate daily flights from Nairobi's Wilson Airport to Amboseli's airstrip, taking just 45 minutes.
+Many visitors combine Amboseli with other parks like Tsavo or the Maasai Mara as part of a longer safari circuit.

 Getting Around